Last Updated: March 19, 2021

 The power of any open-source software lies in its community, and a very powerful cohort of developers spread throughout the globe continues to support Joomla.
-Joomla statistics report that beyond these core developers, almost 700,000 developers interact with users regularly usually on the Joomla forum to talk about new and improved software developments, according to the recent Joomla website stats.
+Beyond these core developers, almost 700,000 developers regularly interact with users, usually on the Joomla forum to talk about new and improved software developments, according to the recent Joomla website stats.
 Joomla is known for having one of the stoutest user communities across all open-source software.

 25. In 2018, the worldwide community of Joomla had more than 35 significant events.

-In 2018 alone, there were more than 35 major events in Italy, Germany, Austria, Brazil, and the US such as the JoomlaDays and JoomlaCamps.
+In 2018 alone, there were more than 35 major events in Italy, Germany, Austria, Brazil, and the US, such as the JoomlaDays and JoomlaCamps.
 Developers and customers meet at worldwide events to work on increasing the number of Joomla sites.

-Considering Joomla’s blogging functionalities, as well as the latest blogging statistics that show having a company blog is a top inbound marketing priority for 55% of marketers, starting a blog on this CMS platform might not be such a bad idea.
+Considering Joomla’s blogging functionalities and the latest blogging statistics that show having a company blog is a top inbound marketing priority for 55% of marketers, starting a blog on this CMS platform might not be such a bad idea.

 26. There are over 180 Joomla user groups spread throughout the world.

-In addition to online interactions, Joomla statistics show that it has more than 180 groups made up of users in various towns around the world that also keep the community alive and powerful.
-If you’re a fresh user of Joomla, there’s a good possibility that there’s a nearby user community that can assist you to get a grip of the CMS.
+In addition to online interactions, Joomla statistics from 2018 show that it has more than 180 groups made up of users in various towns worldwide that also keep the community alive and powerful.
+If you’re a fresh user of Joomla, there’s a good possibility that there’s a nearby user community that can help you get a grip of the CMS.